JuliaLinhart/diffusions-for-sbi/README.md

 This will create CSV files in `path_to_save`.
 - To reproduce the results from the paper (with correct stlye) run the scripts `toy_example_gaussian_results.py path_to_save` and `toy_example_gaussian_mixture_results.py path_to_save`.
 The figures will be saved in the `figures/` folder and the time table datas in the `data/` folder in the `path_to_save` directory (here `results/toy_models/<gaussian/gaussian_mixture>/`).

+Figures can be found in the `figures/toy_models/` folder.

 ### SBIBM examples (cf. Section 4.2):

 The script to reproduce experiments and generate figures are `sbibm_posterior_estomation.py` and `sbibm_results_rebuttal.py`.
 The tasks for which the results are shown in the main paper are `task_name = lotka_volterra`, `sir` and `slcp`.
 We also computes results for the following tasks: `gaussian_linear`, `gaussian_mixture/_uniform`, `bernoulli_glm/_raw`, `two_moons`.
 They will be included in the Appendix of the camera ready version of the paper.